 Stroke rate is the number of strokes you do per minute.
 In simpler terms, it is the number of times your seat goes up and down the slide within a minute.

-When your body moves very quickly through the rowing stroke (read more on rowing strokes per minute ), your stroke rate increases, and when your body’s movement slows down, the number decreases.
+When your body moves very quickly through the rowing stroke (read more on how to improve your split time ), your stroke rate increases, and when your body’s movement slows down, the number decreases.

 What Is a Good Strokes per Minute on a Rowing Machine?